 100g of spinach (3.6mg), lentils (3.3mg), oats (4.7mg), white beans (3.7mg), and whole wheat dried pasta (3.6mg), all have more iron than 100g of beef (3.2mg).

 Some research suggests that less of the iron and calcium from plants is absorbed by the body, something known as bioavailability.
-A 2009 study concluded that iron absorption from plants was lower than from meat. and said this could be a problem in developing nations where people are more likely to suffer from micronutrient deficiencies.
+A 2009 study concluded that iron absorption from plants was lower than from meat and said this could be a problem in developing nations where people are more likely to suffer from micronutrient deficiencies.

 On the positive side, there is evidence suggesting that phytate, the substance in plants that reduces micronutrient absorption, may help to ward off some cancers.

 The Swiss food triangle mentions vitamin B12.
 It was once thought that some plants naturally contained vitamin B12.
 It turns out they contain B12 analogs, which look like vitamin B12 but aren’t.
 Vitamin B12 is in the river water we used to drink.
-Now the chlorine in water removes it.
+Now water treatment removes it.
 Some meat eaters get enough indirectly via the animals they eat, which get it from their environment like we used to.
 The best way to get more of this very important vitamin is from supplements and fortified foods.

 1 World Health Organisation – Healthy diet fact sheet (in English)